 During the summer month’s sardines live in deeper cooler water off the coastline, and in smaller shoals, making life more difficult for gannets, dolphins, sharks, whales and number of other predatory fish, which must cover vast distances in search of one of their favourite staples.
 It is believed that sardines will not move into water above 21 degrees celcius, and not a great deal is understood as to why they gather in the cape in huge numbers, a single shoal can easily number between 500 million and 1 billion individuals, and move in pulses northward along the Eastern Cape coast line.

 It is believed that just under half the sardines will return to the cape in spring, and will do so in the cooler water further offshore, as the warm current pushes the cold Atlantic water south again.
 And at depths which make it nearly impossible to witness.

-Chiefs Luxury Tented Camps secured a magnificent site along the wild coast during the sardine run to provide accommodation for visitors wishing to witness this natural miracle.
+Pop-Up Camps SA has secured a magnificent site along the wild coast during the sardine run to provide accommodation for visitors wishing to witness this natural miracle.

 Feel free to head on to the Pop-Up Camps page.